Jamie3213/tolstoy-text-analysis/Readme.md

 <img src="Readme_files/figure-markdown_github/unnamed-chunk-12-1.png" width="672" style="display: block; margin: auto;" />

-We can also see the top words per chapter; for the sake of readability we'll restrict ourselves to the top 3 words per chapter:
+We can also see the top words per chapter, however for the sake of readability we'll restrict ourselves to the top 3 words:

 ``` r
 book_tokenised %>%